 - 1. Submit a completed application with fee and schedule a personal interview with the Program Director or the STI Director. - 2.
-Complete program required entrance exam. - 3.
+Complete required entrance exam for program. - 3.
 Submit an Official High School Transcript, Official GED (scores needed) or Official HiSET (scores needed) - 4.
 Submit official transcripts from any college where applicable courses were completed.
-Any applicable course must have been completed within the past three (3) years, with a minimum grade of "C". - 5.
-Submit a course syllabus when requested.

-All records and materials will be reviewed by the STI Director and the Program Director.
+Any applicable course must have been completed within the past three years, with a minimum grade of "C". - 5.
+Submit a course syllabus when requested. - 6.
+All records and materials will be reviewed by STI Director and Program Director. - 7.
 Transfer admission requests are reviewed at program faculty meetings.
 The faculty reserves the right to admit only qualified and suitable transfer applicants, on a space available basis.
-Once a course has been officially approved and transferred, it will appear on the student's permanent record.
-Transfer credits will not be computed in his/her grade point average.
+Once a course has been officially approved and transferred, it will appear on the student's permanent record. - 8.
+Transfer credits will not be computed in G.P.A.